New England Forestry Foundation’s Origins

 As NEFF’s forestry program continued to grow, so too did its network of Community Forests.
 The opening date of Townes Memorial Forest marks a time of transition for NEFF’s efforts to protect land through ownership—NEFF acquired about 10 forests per decade in the 1950s and 1960s, but that rate picked up significantly in the early 1970s and held through the 1980s and 1990s.
 NEFF took on 24 new properties in the 1970s alone, for example.

 Located in New Boston, NH, the 551-acre Townes Memorial Forest is an interesting place to study glacial geology—NEFF history and the history of planet Earth, all in one spot.
 The property has a glacial kettle hole that was created when a large block of ice broke free of the retreating ice sheet and was later covered on all sides by outwash sands and gravels.
-Learn more on NEFF’s Forest Stories webpage.
+Learn more on our Forest Stories page.

 1989: NEFF Launches Conservation Easement Program